UT-ADL/autoware_mini_practice/practice_5/README.md

 # Practice 5 - Obstacle detection

-In this practice, we are going to use a Rosbag file with three topics in it:
+In this practice, we are going to use a ROSbag file with three topics in it:
 * raw point cloud (`/lidar_center/points_raw`)
 * GNSS log (`/novatel/oem7/inspva`)
 * vehicle_cmd during the recording (`/bag/vehicle_cmd`)

 After launching the `practice_5.launch` later, all other topics will come from your and other provided nodes.
 Your localizer will give the location on the map and publish the transform.
-The global planner will plan the path that is used by the follower.
+The global planner will plan the path that the follower uses.
 We will see the actions in vehicle_cmd that our stack would send to the car.
 These commands could be compared with the actual commands during the driving (provided in the bag), and this is one way to see how the code changes would influence the outcome.

 This practice focuses on obstacle detection.
 The raw lidar point cloud is taken from the rosbag; the ground removal node classifies it into `points_ground` and `points_no_ground` topics.
 After that, a `voxel_grid_filter`  will downsample points and produce a topic `/detection/lidar/points_filtered`.
-Your task is to take points in this topic and transform them to `autoware_mini/DetectedObject`, so that these objects could be used in local planning (reacting to obstacles).
+Your task is to take points from this topic and transform them to `autoware_mini/DetectedObject` so that these objects can be used in local planning (reacting to obstacles).

-To do that, You have to finalize two nodes:
+To do that, you have to finalize two nodes:
 * `points_clusterer.py` - creates `sensor_msgs/PointCloud2` message with clustered points so that the message type will remain the same as in input.
 * `cluster_detector.py` - converts clustered point cloud to `autoware_mini/DetectedObjectArray` that contains detected objects.
 The code itself with an empty callback is given.